-Brad takes strategy to action in the pharmaceutical and biotechnology environment. he applies his talents to stay on the cutting edge of common sense in project management, customer targeting, and incentive compensation.
+Brad takes strategy to action and tries to stay on the cutting edge in biotechnology and bio-pharmaceuticals.
+He applies his talents to stay on the cutting edge of common sense in project management, customer targeting, and incentive compensation.
 Brad currently works a Abbvie Laboratories where he creates call plans and target lists for the innovative sales forces.

-Brad founded Norton Creative Solutions to help both for-profit and nonprofit organizations use business tools and ideas commonly available to major companies.
+Brad has a passion to help nonprofit organizations.
+He founded Norton Creative Solutions to help nonprofit organizations use business tools and ideas commonly available to major companies.
 He is also passionate about reducing paperwork and removing artificial barriers to communication.
-He also brainstorms with people about developing their personal and career goals.
+He leads workshops on brainstorming, personal and career development and establishing internship programs.

 By helping managers focus on the voice of the customer, he champions lean thinking and agile project management as a way to improve efficiency and remove waste.
-He uses his experiences with nonprofit organizations at Norton Creative Solutions for his own professional development.
+He uses ideas in related industries to develop successful tools and platforms widely used across the companies he works for.

 His usual habitats are his office, coffee shops, airports, and restaurants.
 He has been known to create small focus groups on the spot to talk about current issues and learn what customers really want.